Sporting Ilam De Mechi FC

-Sporting Ilam De Mechi FC is a Nepali professional franchise football club based in Ilam Municipality.
+Sporting Ilam De Mechi Football Club is a Nepali professional franchise football club based in Ilam Municipality.
 The club last competed in the Nepal Super League (NSL), the top flight of football in Nepal.

 History

 They were announced as one of the new franchises in the NSL second edition in 2022.
 Sporting Ilam De Mechi FC has been one of the popular football clubs coming from the eastern Nepal.
 Ilam selected Bikesh Kuthu as their Marquee Player for their maiden NSL campaign.
 The team plays its home matches at Mai Valley Ground.